jarcane/trainers-progress/README.md

 # A Trainer's Progress

-An idler/incremental game inspired by the "monster trainer" genre.
+An idler game in the style of Progress Quest and Godville, inspired by the "monster trainer" genre.

 Created for Ludum Dare 32

+Credit to JP Verkamp for the portmanteau tool used to generate the monster names

 ## Dependencies